Whale Watching in Australia, 2021

 Hervey Bay whale watching season

 A vacation in Queensland has a lot to offer, and Hervey Bay is pretty much the perfect place to enjoy some serious whale watching.
-Humpback whales have made it something of an annual tradition to stop off here on their migration tours. typically arriving in mid-July, the humpbacks tend to stick around until November, when they start heading south again.
-Fraser Island offers shelter for the waters here, so when you head out to see the pods, you’re likely to see whales resting and playing with their calves towards the end of their sojourn here.
+Humpback whales stop off here on their annual migration.
+Typically arriving in mid-July, the humpbacks tend to stick around until November, when they start heading south again.
+Fraser Island offers shelter for pods, so you’re likely to see whales resting and playing with their calves towards the end of their sojourn here.

 Tourists enjoy close up views of whales on a whale watching tour